zonemaster/zonemaster-cli/USING.md

 Before you do any delegation change at the parent, either changing the NS records, glue address records or DS records, you might want to perform a check of your new child zone configuration so that everything you plan to change is in order.
-Zonemaster can do this for your.
+Zonemaster can do this for you.
 All you have to do is give Zonemaster all the parent data you plan to have for your new configuration.
 Any DNS lookups going for the parent will instead be answered by the data you entered.
 E.g.